sandra-arato/subagent-personas-for-claude-code/README.md

 - **Objectives**: A high-level overview of the project goals and deliverables.
 - **Architecture**: A high-level overview of the project architecture and stack.
-- **Technology**: A high-level overview of the project tech stack, how it is used, and how it interracts with other services.
+- **Technical**: A high-level overview of the project tech stack, how it is used, and how it interacts with other services.
-- **Style**: A high-level overview of the project style guide, including naming conventions, code style, and other guidelines for writing code.
+- **Style** (optional): A high-level overview of the project style guide, including naming conventions, code style, and other guidelines for writing code.
 - **Features**: A high-level overview of the project features and functionality for non-technical items including designs and user experiences.

 ### Project Documentation Structure